Jack-Overflow/rxjs-http-client/README.md

 A simple to use http client built on ES6 fetch and RxJS.

-Version 7.0.9 is the latest stable version.
+Version 8.0.0 is the latest stable version.

-**As of 7.0.7 the fetch polyfill dependency has been removed.
-This is to allow support for browsers and node.
-If you require a fetch polyfill then you must import it into your application yourself.**
+**As of version 8.0.0, support for non-JSON bodies has been added.
+This means that the request 'Content-Type' header no longer defaults to the value 'application/json', which means you will need to provide this header in the request config for each request with a JSON body or in a RequestInterceptor.**

 ### Installing RxJS-Http-Client